WHS duties related to hazardous chemicals

 the nature of the work involving the hazardous chemical

-any structure, plant or work system that could interact or involve with the hazardous chemical.
+any structure, plant or work system that could interact with or involve the hazardous chemical.

 The Model Code of Practice – Managing risks of hazardous chemicals in the workplace has more information on assessing and controlling hazardous chemical risks.